Geo-Targeted Text Message Campaigns

 Geo-fencing in SMS marketing is the key to reach your target audience and engage many new leads.

 Have you ever thought that you can send bulk text messages to the clients when they pass near your restaurant, beauty salon, exhibition, sport club, cinema, any specialized event, etc.?
-The geo-targeting feature allows to identify the engaged recipient with a high accuracy and send him your promo SMS at the right time and place.
+The geo-targeting feature allows to identify, which client would you advise using radius targeting, the engaged recipient with a high accuracy and send him your promo SMS at the right time and place.

 What is Geo-targeted text message?

-This is a kind of SMS message sent to customers based on their location in a radius of 100 meters to 5 kilometers.
+This is a kind of SMS message sent to customers based on their location (location based SMS marketing) in a radius of 100 meters to 5 kilometers.

-This gives an opportunity to tailor SMS campaign to a client’s real-time location.
+This gives an opportunity to tailor SMS campaign via text message location to a client’s real-time location.

 What kind of Geo-targeting you can use?